-- Attain 75% average on all graded activities. - Achieve all competency requirements, including academic and professional behavior standards, with acceptable score of 3 or above on rating scale of each rotation evaluation tool - Fulfill all designated hour requirements.
+- Attain 75% average on all graded activities. - Achieve all competency requirements, including academic and professional behavior standards, with acceptable score of 3 or above on rating scale of each rotation evaluation tool

+• Fulfill all designated hour requirements.
 All hours will be recorded and tracked using the Typhon management system (Required element 8.1c).

-If you fail to complete the required hours or competency requirements, you will receive an "I" until the hours are fulfilled or competencies are met.
-This must be completed before the next practicum begins.
-If you do not fulfill the hours or meet the competencies, you would receive an "F." You cannot proceed in the program, meaning you would have to drop out, apply for readmission to the program and resume at the beginning of the practicum in question, provided there is space available in the program.
+If you fail to complete the required hours, you will receive an "I" until the hours are fulfilled in a timely manner, which would be before the next practicum begins.
+If you do not fulfill the hours, you would receive an "F." You cannot proceed in the program, meaning you would have to drop out, apply for admission to the program again and resume at the beginning of the practicum in question, provided there is space available in the program.